TextileTopher/embroidery_visualizer/README.md

 - `output/`: Contains the final `.png` and `.mp4` files for each design.
 The MP4 is typically a flythrough or animated preview configured in the Blender scene.
 - `processing_log.csv`: Created by `batchrun.py` to record job metadata and success/failure states for traceability.
-- `processed_files/`: Stores backed-up PES uploads and rendered PNGs produced by the API along with `render_service.log` (Blender stdout/stderr).
+- `processed_files/`: Stores backed-up PES uploads, rendered PNGs, optional MP4 videos, and the ZIP bundles the API returns along with `render_service.log` (Blender stdout/stderr).
 - `pes_analysis/`: Stores optional diagnostic reports created by `analyze_pes.py`.

 ## Troubleshooting